Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: The eigenvalue problem

-If the interaction with stationary but position-dependent magnetic and electric fields is considered, the Hamiltonian in Eq. (\ref{eq:1}) has to be modified by the minimal coupling rule.
-Thus, by considering a simplified case where both fields change along one direction (namely $x$) and the magnetic field $\vec{\mathcal{B}}$ is perpendicular to the surface of the material (the $x$-$y$ plane), and the electric field $\vec{\mathcal{E}}$ lies in-plane, then the Hamiltonian becomes
+in this scenario, $\nu = \pm 1$ denotes the valley index, $v_x$ and $v_y$ stand for the anisotropic velocities, and $v_t$ represents a velocity component originating from the tilting of the Dirac cones.
+In this context, $\sigma_{x},\sigma_{y}$ represent the Pauli matrices, $\sigma_0$ is the $2\times2$ identity matrix, and $p_x$, $p_y$ denote the canonical momentum operators.
+When we account for the impact of magnetic and electric fields that are stationary but vary with position, the Hamiltonian described in Equation (\ref{eq:1}) needs adjustment following the minimal coupling rule.
+Consequently, in a simplified scenario where both fields vary along a single axis (specifically the $x$-axis), and the magnetic field $\vec{\mathcal{B}}$ is perpendicular to the surface of the material (the $x$-$y$ plane), with the electric field $\vec{\mathcal{E}}$ confined within the plane, the Hamiltonian transforms into